TCLabs-Systems/git-chain/README.md

 ## Rebase strategy

-`git chain` will rebase branches of the chain in the order that they are defined.
-For each branch, a _fork-point_ is generated with `git merge-base --fork-point` between the branch and the branch's parent (its dependency).
+`git chain` will merge or rebase branches of the chain in the order that they are defined.
+For rebase, for each branch, a _fork-point_ is generated with `git merge-base --fork-point` between the branch and the branch's parent (its dependency).
 The parent of the first branch of the chain is the root branch.

 The rebase is applied in the following way for each branch: